 Our 36-hour program is built upon a 15-hour core (choices from Old Testament, New Testament, History, and Theology), but you have the flexibility to choose the remaining 21 hours from our offering of classes in our traditional areas of biblical studies, theology and practical ministry, or in our other MA program areas: biblical languages, apologetics, classics and philosophy.

 Advantages and Opportunities

 Most students preparing for ministry pursue some type of graduate degree to help them further prepare for ministry.
 Traditionally, the Master of Divinity (MDiv) has been the standard degree, as it provides the most well-rounded and robust training for ministry.
-We offer a 72 hour MDiv, but for students that wish to pursue a more academically focused and shorter degree, our 36 hour MATS gives the core foundation desired by churches while also providing flexibility in course selection.
-We offer the majority of our classes in the evening, in classes that meet one night a week, so you can easily wrap your studies around your work commitments.
+We offer a 72-hour MDiv, but for students who wish to pursue a more academically focused and shorter degree, our 36-hour MATS gives the core foundation desired by churches, while also providing flexibility in course selection.
+We offer the majority of our classes in the evening, in classes that meet one night per week, so you can easily wrap your studies around your work commitments.

 - Old Testament (Pentateuch or Prophets)

 - New Testament (Gospels or Paul)

 - History (History of Christianity or Historical & Moral Theology)